geronimo-iia/restexpress/README.md

 * add priority on Plugin, in order to manage their order on initialization
 * Refactor Route and base URL usage
 * add TextProcessor for all text/* media
+* add Slf4fErrorLogMessageObserver to log error using SLF4j

 Release 0.10.3 - 27 May 2014